jandrewrogers/jandrewrogers.github.io/_posts/2015-05-27-metrohash.md

 ### Performance

-MetroHash functions are much faster than comparable algorithms (metro128crc is memory bandwidth bound for large keys) while offering a statistical profile similar to MD5, a cryptographic hash.
+MetroHash functions are much faster than comparable algorithms (metro128crc is often memory bandwidth bound for large keys) while offering a statistical profile similar to MD5, a cryptographic hash.
 Functions generated in the same family, or using a different seed, have identical performance characteristics but are effectively statistically independent.

 Google's [CityHash](https://code.google.com/p/cityhash/) functions are used for speed comparison below since they are among the fastest high-quality functions and are available in the same variants.
 Relative performance varies a small amount across microarchitectures.
 The following table is typical for my Haswell test environment.